rameenjafri16/hippocampus-diet-rnaseq/README.md

 - Chow vs. 10% protein
 - Chow vs. 5% protein

+Fold change estimates were regularised using apeglm shrinkage to improve accuracy for lowly expressed genes (Zhu et al., 2018).
+MA plots were generated for all four comparisons using DESeq2's plotMA() function to verify that size-factor normalisation was appropriate, with the expectation that the cloud of non-significant genes should be centred at zero fold change across the range of mean expression (Love et al., 2014).

-Genes with an adjusted p-value (Benjamini-Hochberg correction) < 0.05 and absolute log2 fold change > 1 will be considered differentially expressed.
+Genes with an adjusted p-value (Benjamini-Hochberg correction) < 0.05 will be considered differentially expressed.

 ### 4. Visualization of Data Structure